 Downsview Park is a 291 acre parkland that integrates a mix of forests, ponds, trails, active and passive play areas, sports fields, gardens and related uses.
 Three nature programs are currently running: A Walk In The Park, Junior Forest Explorers and Nature Connection.
 They also have a self-guided Natural Heritage Tour (which you can access here)

-Sunnybrook Park was developed from a 154-hectare country estate in 1928.
+The City of Toronto developed Sunnybrook Park from a 154-hectare country estate in 1928.
 It is located north of Leaside and south of the Bridle Path.
 The Kilgour family barns were preserved and currently serve as a public riding school.
-It’s listed as a top spot to see birds in the birds of Toronto and its Glendon Forest is designated as an Environmentally Significant Area because of its plant and animal diversity.
+It’s a top spot to see birds in the birds of Toronto and its Glendon Forest is an Environmentally Significant Area because of its plant and animal diversity.

 Humber River Recreation Trails

-Humber River provides a breeding habitat for ducks, turtles and fish and its significance was designated as a Canadian Heritage River in 1999.
+Humber River provides a breeding habitat for ducks, turtles and fish and it received a Canadian Heritage River designation in 1999.
 It is also a significant corridor for migratory song birds and monarch butterflies.
 More than 60 species of fish live in the river including such sport fish as trout, pike and salmon.
 Its parks run continuously from the lake all the way up to Highway 407, including South Humber Park, Humber Marshes (one of the few remaining river mouth marshes in Toronto), Lambton Woods, Scarlett Mills Park and West Humber Parkland (known for its many bike trails).

 Colonel Samuel Smith Park